robwilds/AlfrescoTester/README.md

 # Lookup

-be sure to create a .env file with BASE_URL set to your alfresco install
+be sure to create a .env file with BASE_URL set to your alfresco install URL

 There's a service created that will query your alfresco instance via REST API for values.  you must pass your query statement to the service.  the base url comes from the .env file